 "Attend the tale of Sweeney ToddSweeney Todd (subtitled "The Demon Barber of Fleet Street"), is a highly-regarded musical with music and lyrics by Stephen Sondheim and book by Hugh Wheeler.
 It is based on the Christopher Bond version of the legendary story of an English barber who murdered his customers and, with the help of his neighbor Mrs. Lovett, made them into pies.
 In this version of the story, Todd is out to get revenge on a corrupt Judge who sent him to prison on false charges, raped his wife, and "adopted" his daughter fifteen years ago.
-Mrs. Lovett smoothly tries to dissuade him from this goal so that he can settle down with her.The original Broadway production went up in 1979 at the Uris Theatre.
+Mrs. Lovett enables Todd's bloodlust as it helps out her business, but also tries to dissuade him from this goal so that he can settle down with her.The original Broadway production went up in 1979 at the Uris Theatre.
 It was directed by Harold Prince and starred Len Cariou as Sweeney Todd and Angela Lansbury as Mrs. Lovett.
-It has since been the subject of many revivals and concerts, and is widely considered Sondheim's masterpiece, and since the latest revival and release of the Tim Burton film version, it has become even more popular than Into the Woods.
+It has since been the subject of many revivals and concerts, and is widely considered Sondheim's masterpiece.
+Since the latest revival and release of the Tim Burton film version, it has become even more popular than Into the Woods.

 The musical provides examples of:

 - Accidental Adultery: It comes out that Todd has unwittingly committed adultery when his wife Lucy turns up alive but insane.
 He is not happy with Lovett when he finds out that she knew all along.

 - Accidental Pun: Sondheim had Mrs. Lovett sing "bring along your chopper"—referring to Sweeney's beloved razors—in 'By the Sea' having no idea that 'chopper' is slang for 'penis' in Britain.